GSA/challenges-and-prizes/pages/about.md

 **Use Prize Competitions to Advance Your Agency Mission**

-If you’re a federal employee interested in prize competitions, visit the <a href="{{ site.baseurl }}/assets/document-library/ChallengeGov_Federal_Agency_FAQ.pdf" target="_blank" rel="noopener">Challenge and Prize Toolkit</a> for considerations and best practices in designing and executing a successful competition.
+If you’re a federal employee interested in prize competitions, visit the <a href="{{ site.baseurl }}/assets/document-library/ChallengeGov_Federal_Agency_FAQ.pdf" target="_blank" rel="noopener" style="color: #0050d8;">Challenge and Prize Toolkit</a> for considerations and best practices in designing and executing a successful competition.

-We also encourage you to join the <a href="{{ site.baseurl }}/community">Challenge & Prize Community of Practice</a> (CoP).
+We also encourage you to join the <a href="{{ site.baseurl }}/community" style="color: #0050d8;">Challenge & Prize Community of Practice</a> (CoP).
 Joining the CoP will enable you to stay up-to-date on resources to help with your work, and make it easy for you to connect with other prize practitioners across the federal government.

 Create an account [here](https://portal.challenge.gov/sign-in/new) on Challenge.Gov to access additional prize competition guidance documents and resources.

-For additional support, drop us a line at <a href="mailto:team@challenge.gov" target="_blank" rel="noopener">team@challenge.gov</a> to get started.
+For additional support, drop us a line at <a href="mailto:team@challenge.gov" target="_blank" rel="noopener" style="color: #0050d8;">team@challenge.gov</a> to get started.